Alvorada9999/dont_trust/README.md

 After which should be on the following order:<br>

 - An unsigned 32 bit number in network byte order, that's the number of confirmations codes
-- n unsigned 32 bit numbers in network byte order, each being a message code from a particular message (Only your own messages have their code saved in the application, that's implementation dependent)
+- n unsigned 32 bit numbers in network byte order, each being a message code from a particular message received from the peer

 ## Customization